FEATURE

 By the end of Inauguration Day 2025, President Trump had already issued a barrage of executive orders addressing everything from border security and foreign aid to DEI programs and place names.
 The latter announced the President’s intentions to “Restor[e] Names that Honor American Greatness.”

-The Trump Administration has since thrown its support behind a wide array of renaming schemes—some more audacious than others.
-In January, Trump ordered the US Board of Geographic Names to change the name of Denali, the highest mountain peak in the US, back to Mount McKinley—a name that the Alaskan government and Alaska Natives have opposed since it was first imposed in 1897.
-In the same executive order, he renamed the Gulf of Mexico as the Gulf of America.
-A month later, he endorsed a House bill to purchase Greenland and rename it “Red, White and Blueland.”
-In June, the Department of Defense (since renamed as the Department of War) announced that it would restore the names of military bases that had been stripped of their Confederate names during Biden’s Presidency by rededicating them to twentieth-century soldiers with the same surnames as their Confederate predecessors.
+The Administration has actively promoted a wide array of high-profile renaming schemes.
+In one of its earliest actions, the administration director the US Board of Geographic Names to change the name of Denali, the highest mountain peak in the US, back to Mount McKinley—a name that Alaska Natives have opposed since it was first imposed in 1897.
+In the same executive order, he rechristened the Gulf of Mexico as the “Gulf of America”.
+In subsequent months, Trump endorsed a House proposal to purchase Greenland and rename it “Red, White and Blueland.”
+In June, 2025, the Department of Defense (since renamed as the Department of War) announced that it would restore the names of military bases previously stripped of their Confederate names during the Biden Administration, rededicating them instead to twentieth-century soldiers who shared surnames with their Confederate predecessors.

 Place Names in the War on Woke